 About Jean de Brunhoff, author / artist of Le Voyage de Babar

-Author / artist Jean de Brunhoff, (1899 - 1937) is credited as the father of the modern picturebook
+Author / artist Jean de Brunhoff, (1899 - 1937) is credited as the father of the modern picturebook.
+He created the Babar character and his world, and completed seven Babar books before his untimely death.

-But The Travels of Babar (Le Voyage de Babar), the second book of the series — where Babar & Céleste venture off on their honeymoon in that famous yellow balloon — remains one of the most popular of them all, indeed one of the best-known and most popular picturebooks of all time the world over.
+The Travels of Babar (Le Voyage de Babar) — where Babar & Céleste venture off on their honeymoon in that famous yellow balloon — is the second book of the series and is generally considered Jean de Brunhoff’s masterpiece.
+It remains one of the most popular, indeed one of the best-known and most popular picturebooks of all time the world over.
 First published in France in 1932, Jean de Brunhoff's The Travels of Babar is a perennial favorite.
-Random House has kept it continuously in print for over seventy years in the U.S.
+In the U.S., Random House has kept it continuously in print for over eighty-five years

 Renowned author artist Maurice Sendak writes: "My favorite among Jean [de Brunhoff]'s books, The Travels of Babar, is full of alarming and amusing twists of fate...a tour de force of composition...no one before, and very few since, has utilized the double-spread illustration to such dazzling, dramatic effect.